Hospitality Team Member Apprenticeship Level 2 Standard

 Fees

-Apprenticeship course fees are subject to the age of the apprentice, and the size of the company
+Apprenticeship course fees are subject to the age of the apprentice, and the size of the company.

-For employer’s with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
+For employers with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
 If the apprentice is aged 19+ the government partially subsides the training costs and the employer will need to pay 5% of the costs.
 In the case of this course, the fee would be £200.

 For an employer with more than 50 employees a 5% charge will be implemented regardless of the age of the apprentice which in this case would be £200.

-Please note that course fees are to be paid by the employer and apprentices cannot be asked to make a financial contribution toward their training.
+Please note that course fees are to be paid by the employer and apprentices must not be asked to make a financial contribution toward their training.

 To discuss apprenticeship course fees in more detail or for more information on recruiting an apprentice, please contact 01603 773365 or apprenticeships@ccn.ac.uk.